KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 to the full span of this current,
 even though its function shifts at each layer.
 Spiritual error is not merely personal,
-but archetypal, recursive, and structural in its root‑condition.
+but archetypal, recursive, and structural in its root-condition.
-The current begins in form (IL4),
+The current begins in form (IL₄),
-embeds into mind (IL3),
+embeds into mind (IL₃),
 and fractures the soul
-through its surface manifestations (IL2 / IL1).
+through its surface manifestations (IL₂ / IL₁).

 🪫 💔 🦂 🍷 E↓♾ Ↄ